 "However," Jabba said, waving a cautionary finger, "it would not do for it to become generally known that a human killed a Hutt and remained unmolested, Captain.
-If you ever divulge the truth to anyone else . . . we will have to see that you are silenced.
-Permanently.
-Do we under-stand each other?"
+If you ever divulge the truth to anyone else · .

 Solo nodded silently, obviously impressed by Jabba's threat.